History of Japan: World War II

-In late 1941, Japan's government, led by Prime Minister and General Hideki Tojo, decided to break the US-led embargo through force of arms.
+In late 1941, the Japanese government, led by Prime Minister Hideki Tojo, decided to break the U.S.-led embargo through force of arms.
 On 7 December 1941, the Imperial Japanese Navy launched a surprise attack on the American fleet at Pearl Harbor, Hawaii.
-This brought the US into World War II on the side of the Allies.
-Japan then successfully invaded the Asian colonies of the United States, the United Kingdom, and the Netherlands, including the Philippines, Malaya, Hong Kong, Singapore, Burma, and the Dutch East Indies.
+This brought the U.S. into World War II on the side of the Allies.
+Japan then successfully invaded the Asian colonies of the United States, the United Kingdom, and the Netherlands, including the Philippines, British Malaya, Hong Kong, Singapore, Burma, and the Dutch East Indies.
 In the early stages of the war, Japan scored victory after victory.

 The tide began to turn against Japan following the Battle of Midway in June 1942 and the subsequent Battle of Guadalcanal, in which Allied troops wrested the Solomon Islands from Japanese control.
 During this period the Japanese military was responsible for such war crimes as mistreatment of prisoners of war, massacres of civilians, and the use of chemical and biological weapons.
 The Japanese military earned a reputation for fanaticism, often employing banzai charges and fighting almost to the last man against overwhelming odds.
 In 1944 the Imperial Japanese Navy began deploying squadrons of kamikaze pilots who crashed their planes into enemy ships.

 Life in Japan became increasingly difficult for civilians due to stringent rationing of food, electrical outages, and a brutal crackdown on dissent.
-In 1944 the US Army captured the island of Saipan, which allowed the United States to begin widespread bombing raids on the Japanese mainland.
+In 1944 the U.S. Army captured the island of Saipan, which allowed the United States to begin widespread bombing raids on the Japanese mainland.
 These destroyed over half of the total area of Japan's major cities.
 The Battle of Okinawa, fought between April and June 1945, was the largest naval operation of the war and left 115,000 soldiers and 150,000 Okinawan civilians dead, suggesting that the planned invasion of mainland Japan would be even bloodier.
 The Japanese superbattleship Yamato was sunk en route to aid in the Battle of Okinawa.

-However, on 6 August 1945, the US dropped an atomic bomb over Hiroshima, killing over 70,000 people.
+On 6 August 1945, the U.S. dropped an atomic bomb over Hiroshima, killing over 70,000 people.
 This was the first nuclear attack in history.
 On 9 August the Soviet Union declared war on Japan and invaded Manchukuo and other territories, and Nagasaki was struck by a second atomic bomb, killing around 40,000 people.
-The surrender of Japan was communicated to the Allies on 14 August and broadcast by Emperor Hirohito on national radio the following day.
+The surrender of Japan was communicated to the Allies on 14 August and broadcast by emperor Hirohito on national radio the following day.